 - Edgewood Remote Work and Flexible or Alternate Work Schedules Policy and Procedures (2021) – Includes trial period; discusses structuring alternate work schedules to avoid overtime

 - Kent Telecommuting Policy (2021) – Detailed telecommuting policy, enacted following the city's experience with COVID-19.
 Includes discussion of eligibility and different types of arrangements; also includes telecommute agreement and telecommute review checklists to determine eligibility and safety of the telecommute location

-- Renton Telecommuting Policy, Application Form, Agreement, and Checklist (2019) – Telework/telecommuting policy for staff who have been employed at least 12 months; includes arrangements for informal/ad-hoc telework as well as routine telework.
-For routine teleworkers, includes telework application, agreement, and checklist
+- Renton Telecommuting Policy and Checklist (2022) – Telework/telecommuting policy for all employees who are employed in a regular-status position; includes arrangements for informal/ad-hoc telework as well as routine telework.
+Includes telework checklist

-- Sammamish Telework Policy (undated) – Addresses regular telework (at least 4 days/month) and occasional telework; includes teleworking agreement
+- Sammamish Telework Policy (2022) – Addresses regular telework (at least 4 days/month) and ad hoc telework (short-term and/or for specific reasons, such as health or inclement weather); includes teleworking agreement

 - University Place Telecommuting, Flexible, and Alternate Work Schedule Policy (2021) – Includes trial/interim review period and discussion of structuring alternate work schedules to avoid overtime.
 Also includes telework agreement form and list of equipment provided to employee